jeremyhahn/go-trusted-platform/README.md

 This project makes use of the new [go-tpm/tpm2](https://github.com/google/go-tpm) "TPMDirect" TPM 2.0 API introduced in v0.9.0.

-As the complimentary [go-tpm-tools](https://github.com/google/go-tpm-tools) and [go-attestation](https://github.com/google/go-attestation) projects are using the [Legacy API](https://github.com/google/go-tpm-tools/issues/462), I've forked the necessary code with the intention to make as much use of the original libraries as possible, replacing Legacy API calls with the new TPMDirect API, to reduce the resulting binary size and provide a consistent execution path through the libraries to the TPM.

-When the go-tpm-tools and go-attestation libraries catches up to the latest go-tpm/tpm2 TPMDirect API, the forked code in this repo will be replaced with the latest versions of those libraries.
+As the complimentary [go-tpm-tools](https://github.com/google/go-tpm-tools) and [go-attestation](https://github.com/google/go-attestation) projects are using the [Legacy API](https://github.com/google/go-tpm-tools/issues/462), along with the TPM Event Log [not being completely reliable](https://github.com/google/go-attestation/blob/master/docs/event-log-disclosure.md), a slightly different approach is taken for verification that bypasses this mess, and simply performs a byte level comparison of the event log and PCR state during attestation, using the event log and PCR state captured during enrollment.
+The captured data is signed and stored in the CA blob store where subsequent attestations are verified using the stored signature from the blobs caputured during enrollment.

 Linux is the only platform being developed on and supported at this time.
 As Go is a portable language, it will likely run fine on Mac and Windows, however, [Windows will not support the future planned plugin architecture](https://pkg.go.dev/plugin).

+Local development environment is Debian / Ubuntu.

 ## Documentation

 The `docs` folder provides links to resources with detailed information about how the internals of the TPM and various other components used in this project work, along with examples of how to use the software included in this repository.

-As this is a work in progress, complex project, and many resources on uses cases and implementation details using the TPM are incomplete, scarce, inconsistent, old, and some just plain wrong, I will continue to update the docs to capture as much information on relevant topics as possible, and continue to update this README to reflect the road map and current status of the project.
+As this is a work in progress, complex project, and many resources on uses cases and implementation details using the TPM are incomplete, scarce, inconsistent, old, and some just plain wrong, I will continue to update the docs to capture as much accurate and helpful information as possible, and continue to update this README to reflect the road map and current status.

 ## Road Map